ethereum-optimism/mocktimism/CONTRIBUTING.md

 **No contribution is too small and all contributions are valued.**

-Mocktimism is sa WIP and thus there are plenty of ways to contribute, in particular we appreciate support in the following areas:
+Mocktimism is a WIP and thus there are plenty of ways to contribute, in particular we appreciate support in the following areas:

 - Implementing issues.
 You can start off with those tagged ["good first issue"](https://github.com/ethereum-optimism/mocktimism/contribute) which are meant as introductory issues for external contributors.
 - Reporting issues.
 For security issues see [Security policy](https://github.com/ethereum-optimism/.github/blob/master/SECURITY.md).